Ashoklathwal/Code-for-Interview/README.md

 * Sort elements by frequency
 * Count frequencies of all elements in array in O(1) extra space and O(n) time
 * Maximum difference between two elements such that larger element appears after the smaller number
-* A Product Array Puzzle
-* Find subarray with given sum
-* Find a triplet that sum to a given value
-* Count triplets with sum smaller than a given value
 * Sort an array of 0s, 1s and 2s
 * Check for Majority Element
 * Given an array of of size n and a number k, find all elements that appear more than n/k times
 * Find runnning median in a stream of integer. [**Question**](find-the-running-median.pdf) [**Solution**](RunningMideanInStream.java) [**Explanation**](http://www.geeksforgeeks.org/median-of-stream-of-integers-running-integers/)
 * Median of two sorted arrays
 * k^th largest/smallest element in an array
-* * k largest/smallest elements in an array
+* k largest/smallest elements in an array
 * Segregate Even and Odd numbers
 * Find the two repeating elements in a given array
 * Given an array arr[], find the maximum j – i such that arr[j] > arr[i]